 for udana vayu: back to mountain pose to squat to dynamic bridge (my inversion);

 for samana vayu: laying on your back extend legs up and lower them almost to the floor several times (either separately or together); then add side twists;

-for apana vayu: butterfly; slowly bringing knees together while engaging root lock (mula bandha); repeated several times.
+for apana vayu: bring knees to the floor in butterfly; very slowly bring knees together (inner thighs may quiver) while engaging root lock (mula bandha); repeat several times.